Installation

 Note: If

-~/.local/binis not in your PATH, the installer will show instructions to add it.
+~/.local/binis not in your PATH, add it before launchingoctez-manager.

 Section titled “Custom Installation Directory”Use --prefix to specify a custom location: